ronaldsuwandi/challenge_nats/README.md

 nats bench coding.challenge --pub 10 --size 16 --msgs 10000
 ```

-## Initial failed approach
-Initially I attempted to use locks all the way but this ends up with dead end
-because of the nature of push-mechanism combined with Rust' ownership/lifetime

-Because of push-mechanism, each client has to maintain connectivity so server
-has to hold on into the tcp socket

-When PUB command is executed, it needs to write to socket that subscribed to
-the subject.
-The issue is now that the other client handler is holding on to
-the lock because the handler needs to continuously read from the socket

-As a result, PUB command got stuck as there is no way to obtain the lock
-unless server releases the lock since writing into the socket requires
-mutability

-The other way to get around this is to rewrite it and use message passing
-approach

 ## Design
 Code are split into 5 main parts, namely
 - main: main loop, handling graceful shutdown